G7 calls for new study into origins of Covid and voices concern on China - KTVZ

 G7 calls for new study into origins of Covid and voices concern on China

+“I think we’re in a contest with China … in a contest with autocratic governments around the world, as whether or not democracies can compete with them in a rapidly changing 21st century,” US President Joe Biden said at a news conference following the summit.
+“And I think how we act and whether we pull together as democracies is going to determine whether our grandkids look back 15 years from now and say, ‘Did they step up?
+Are democracies as relevant, as powerful, as they have been?'”

+“And I walked away from the meeting with all my colleagues believing they are convinced … they believe that to be the case.
+And so I think you’re going to see just straightforward dealing with China.”

-The leaders also singled out Russia as harboring networks that have conducted ransomware attacks wreaking havoc on critical systems, saying countries must do more to address criminal activity within their borders.
+The leaders, in the G7 summit communiqué, also singled out Russia as harboring networks that have conducted ransomware attacks wreaking havoc on critical systems, saying countries must do more to address criminal activity within their borders.

+The G7 leaders outlined steps to end the coronavirus pandemic and preparing for future pandemics.
+The leaders have collectively pledged to donate more than 2 billion Covid-19 doses.

+Climate was also a big focus of the summit, and the communiqué states the G7 leaders committed to net zero emissions by no later than 2050.

 He met resistance from some European leaders, who do not share his view of China as an existential threat.
 It was unclear leading up to the final session whether language specifically calling out forced labor practices or human rights abuses would be included in the final statement.